-The most important advice an attorney can give their client in any Colorado criminal case is to remain silent.
+The most important advice an Denver criminal defense lawyer can give their client in any Colorado criminal case is to remain silent.
 Attorneys are routinely surprised by how many people actually fail to do this when they are being charged or questioned about a crime - sometimes even after being advised not to talk to the police by an attorney.
 Please keep in mind that if the police have enough evidence to charge you with a crime, they are going to do that regardless of what you say.
 If they do not have enough evidence to charge you, speaking to them may provide them with the missing pieces of evidence they need.
-The point is that speaking can't help you, but can do a lot of harm to your defense case.
+The point is speaking can't help you, but can do a lot of harm to the defense of your case.

 Your Constitutional right to remain silent is a powerful thing.
 What it means is that if you remain silent in response to a question by a police officer or detective, your silence can never be used against you.
 If the criminal case against you goes to trial, the District Attorney would never be allowed to tell the jury that you didn't answer any questions, or refused to talk to the police.
 The police officer would never be allowed to testify that he asked you questions and that you didn't respond.
 These facts would remain completely invisible to the jury in your trial.